knpuniversity/rest/knpu/project-routing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 But wait!
 In the web version of our app, we're already able to fill out a
-form that submits a POST request to ``/programmers`` to create a new programmer.
+form and submit it via POST to ``/programmers`` to create a new programmer.
 This either re-renders the HTML page with errors or redirects us.

 Why not just reuse the ``/programmers`` URL and make it work for our API?